oahull0112/ESIFHPC4/OSU/README.md

 The OSU Microbenchmark collection is available under BSD licensing.
 Further information can be located here: https://mvapich.cse.ohio-state.edu/static/media/mvapich/LICENSE-OMB.txt

 ## Other Requirements
-We require that two MPI distributions be tested - an MPICH variety of the vendors choice,and OpenMPI.
+We require that two MPI distributions be tested - an MPI distribution of the vendors choice, and then any open-source distribution of MPI, such as MPICH or OpenMPI.

 ## How to build